ArturZiolkowski1999/rotation3D/README.md

 8. Enjoy !

 # Program structure
 The program includes 4 classes.
-The first is Vector, next one is Matrix3x3.
+The first is Vector, next one is Matrix.
 Is contains static table of doubles.
 Class that contains all above is Rectangle. method rotate and translate with belong to this class rotate or translate vertices of given rectangle.
 Final class is GnuplotDrawings which enable program to comunicate with Gnuplot through external static